Logging#

 Distributed progress bars (tqdm)#

-When using tqdm in Ray remote tasks or actors, you may notice that the progress bar output is corrupted.
-To avoid this problem, you can use the Ray distributed tqdm implementation at ray.experimental.tqdm_ray:
+When using tqdm in Ray remote Tasks or Actors, you may notice that the progress bar output is corrupted.
+To avoid this problem, use the Ray distributed tqdm implementation at ray.experimental.tqdm_ray:

 import time